freenas/freenas-docs/userguide/storage.rst

 The ZFS Snapshots screen allows the creation of filters to view snapshots by selected criteria.
-To create a filter, click the "Define filter" icon (near the text "No filter applied").
+To create a filter, click the :guilabel:`Define filter` icon
+(near the text :guilabel:`No filter applied`).
 When creating a filter:

-* select the column or leave the default of "Any Column".
+* select the column or leave the default of :guilabel:`Any Column`.

 * select the condition.
-Possible conditions are: *contains* (default), *is, starts with, ends with, does not contain, is not, does not start with, does not end with*, and
+Possible conditions are: *contains* (default), *is*, *starts with*, *ends with*, *does not contain*, *is not*, *does not start with*, *does not end with*, and *is empty*.
-  *is empty*.

 * enter a value that meets your view criteria.

-* click the "Filter" button to save your filter and exit the define filter screen.
-Alternately, click the "+" button to add another filter.
+* click the :guilabel:`Filter` button to save your filter and exit the define filter screen.
+Alternately, click the :guilabel:`+` button to add another filter.

-If you create multiple filters, select the filter you wish to use before leaving the define filter screen.
-Once a filter is selected, the "No filter applied" text will change to "Clear filter".
-If you click "Clear filter", a pop-up message will indicate that this will remove the filter and all available snapshots will be listed.
+If you create multiple filters, select the filter to use before leaving the define filter screen.
+Once a filter is selected, the :guilabel:`No filter applied` text changes to :guilabel:`Clear filter`.
+If you click :guilabel:`Clear filter`, a pop-up message indicates that this removes the filter and all available snapshots are listed.

 .. index:: VMware Snapshot